SIR epidemics in populations with large sub-communities: Model, main results and heuristics

 Here $\lg\zinf \mu_I$ is the mean number of between-community contacts emanating from a community that experiences a large outbreak.
 Each such contact is equally likely to be with each of the $m$ other communities and, so long as it has not previously experienced a large outbreak, the infected community will experience a large outbreak with probability $1-\pi_W$.
 The final size of this Reed-Frost epidemic thus approximates the final number of within-community major outbreaks.
 Note that $Z^{(m)}_{\rm RF}$ is distributed as the size of the cluster of a uniformly chosen vertex in $G(m+1,p_{\rm RF})$, the Erd\H{o}s-R{\'e}nyi graph with $m+1$ vertices and edge probability $p_{\rm RF}$ \citep{BarMol1990}.

-For $n=1,2,\cdots,$ let $Z^{(n)}_T$ be the total number of individuals, including the initial infective, infected in $\Enm$ and let $Z^{(n)}_C$ be the number of communities experiencing epidemics of size at least $\log n$ (i.e.\ the number of communities experiencing large epidemics).
-Both $Z^{(n)}_T$ and $Z^{(n)}_C$ are counted over all $m+1$ communities.
-These two quantities (or appropriate functions of them) are ultimately the main objects of study in the paper.
+For $n=1,2,\cdots,$ let $Z^{(n)}_T$ be the total number of individuals, including the initial infective, infected in $\Enm$, $A^{(n)}_T$ be the sum of the infectious periods of those $Z^{(n)}_T$ infectives (i.e.~the severity of $\Enm$) and $Z^{(n)}_C$ be the number of communities experiencing epidemics of size at least $\log n$ (i.e.\ the number of communities experiencing large epidemics).
+Each of $Z^{(n)}_T$, $A^{(n)}_T$ and $Z^{(n)}_C$ is counted over all $m+1$ communities.
+These three quantities (or appropriate functions of them) are ultimately the main objects of study in the paper.
 The methods and results necessarily take rather different forms depending on whether the number of communities $m_n$ is fixed or diverges as $n\to\infty$.